RajneeshSrivastava/MiniProjects/README.md

 # MiniProjects
-This is a collection of projects/pipelines/publications/assignments that I worked on, during my PhD training while learning from scratches
+Here is the collection of projects/pipelines/publications/assignments that I worked on, during my PhD training while learning from scratches